 Vegetable or herb gardening has become much more popular in the United States in the past 10 years.
 The focus has been on growing more flavorful, nutritious, and fresher produce than can be found in the local grocery store.
 Television cooking shows make our mouths water with fresh herbs, garden-ripened tomatoes, spicy ethnic peppers, and veggies of all kinds.

-Growing your own produce is easy and fun, as well as more flavorful for your cooking.
+Growing your own produce with container gardening is easy and fun, as well as more flavorful for your cooking.
 To get started, just go through these basic steps:

 - Choose a location.
 Ideal locations for kitchen gardening have some area of full sunshine for tomatoes, peppers, and other fruiting vegetables as well as some areas that may be shaded in the afternoon for annual herbs such as basil and dill.
 Lettuces and other greens thrive where midday heat is blocked by trees or large plants and herbs love the drainage that a raised bed provides.
 Soil conditions do not have to be perfect but good draining areas are always best and having your garden near the kitchen encourages you to harvest as you cook.

 2. Plan a layout.
 Based upon what you think you will use the most, plan your kitchen garden with your needs in mind.
 When you are hungry is no time to plan your garden, just like at the grocery store there is a tendency to overdo.
 Try to grow just a few plants each of your favorite vegetables and herbs that you use most frequently.
 Avoid large items like watermelons and squashes, although they are easy to grow, you can be overrun with the size or quantity.

 Plan to have walkways and planting beds which are narrow enough for easily reaching to pick or pull weeds.
 Plan to have taller plants towards the back and shorter plants towards the front.
 Ensure your hose can reach all garden areas and avoid tree roots and other obstructions.